million-coursework/million-coursework/README.md

 ## Milestones
 The plan for this semester includes one main work objective includes some sub-objectives.
 They are, in a rough order of priority, as follows:
-1. **Customisation Interface**:Customisation includes the graphical user interface and database operations for ANU staff.
-Good Gui can bring a better user experience.
-Our job is to improve the existing user interface and add customisation features.
+1. **Customisation Interface**:Customisation Interface will allow ANU staffs to login into the website and modify the data (Major, Minor, Spesialisation).
+This feature includes the graphical user interface and database operations
      * **CRUD**:Create, read, update, and delete (CRUD) are the four basic functions for the customisation interface.
 The website will read the data from the database and provide the information the user needs.These functions are the basis of access control system.
      * **Duplicate feature**: Duplicate function is advanced function for the customisation interface.
 ANU staff can duplicate existing degree requirements in the database and paste them into the new semester.
 This function can help ANU staff manage the system more efficient.
      * **Access control**: Access control allow specific user maintain specific data only.
 This function could help managing the database and course information.